Kreedo-Education/Data-Transfer/README.md

 6. endDateTime: string [The date an attempt ends]
 7. completed: boolean [Whether game is completed, i.e all levels are unlocked]
 8. isMusic: boolean  [Decides that whether to start the game with background music or not]
-9. rewardsPerLevel": number [set the rewards points to be given on complete of a level]
+9. rewardsPerLevel": number [Sets the rewards points to be given on completion of a level]
-10. lang: string [Set the audio language of the game] Local Data List: These are nothing but the logs which are captured for each attempts for all levels
+10. lang: string [Sets the audio language of the game]

+Local Data List: These are nothing but the logs which are captured for each attempts for all levels
 ```
 "level1":{